UFC Fight Night: Blachowicz vs. Santos: Predictions & Analysis

 A few statistical edges stand out.
 Reyes throws significantly more leather — a 4.0 sig. strike per minute gap.
 Reyes is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Hadzovic has tighter striking defense, making opponents miss more often.

 The Pick: Damir Hadzovic over Marco Polo Reyes.
-We're leaning Hadzovic here at 66%, a solid but not overwhelming edge.
-Notably, the betting market has Hadzovic at 55% implied while our model sees 66% — a 11-point disagreement that could signal value.
+The model gives Hadzovic a slight nod at 59% — this could easily go either way.
+Notably, the betting market has Hadzovic at 55% implied while our model sees 59% — a 4-point disagreement that could signal value.

 Ismail Naurdiev vs Michel Prazeres